Charles Lucas (politician): Return to Ireland

 From his earliest years, Lucas had been a martyr to hereditary gout, which rendered him a complete cripple, and latterly obliged him to be carried to the House of Commons.
 Nevertheless, says an eye-witness, "the gravity and uncommon neatness of his dress, his grey, venerable locks, blending with a pale but interesting countenance, in which an air of beauty was still visible, altogether excited attention, and I never saw a stranger come into the house without asking who he was."
 He died at his residence in Henry Street, Dublin, on Monday 4 November 1771.
 His remains were honoured with a public funeral of imposing solemnity.
 He was interred in the family burial ground in St. Michan's churchyard.
-Lucas’s son Henry and other relatives were in attendance at his funeral, as were his friends Lord Charlemont, Flood and Adderley.
+Lucas’s son Henry and other relatives were in attendance at his funeral, as were his friends Lord Charlemont, Flood, Thomas Adderley and Sir Lucius O'Brien, 3rd Baronet.
 The mourners also included officers and many hundred brethren of the guilds and the Lord Mayor with representatives of the Corporation and the Vice-Provost and scholars of Trinity College.